Now Microsoft ports Windows 10, Linux to homegrown CPU design

 The design of E2 is a radical departure from the computer chips designed by Intel, Arm, AMD, and others.
 It uses an instruction set architecture known as explicit data graph execution, aka EDGE which isn't to be confused with Microsoft's Edge browser.

-The Register understands from people familiar with its development that prototype E2 processors exist in the form of FPGAs – chips with reprogrammable circuitry that are typically used during the development of chips.
+The Register understands from people familiar with its development that prototype E2 processors exist in the form of FPGAs – chips with reprogrammable circuitry that are typically used for electronic engineering development.
 For example, a dual-core implementation on Xilinx FPGAs exists, clocked at 50MHz.
 The team has also developed a cycle-accurate simulator capable of booting Windows and Linux, and running applications.

 Qualcomm researchers were evaluating two EDGE chip designs with Microsoft: a small R0 core, and an R1 core running up to 2GHz fabricated using a 10nm process.
 The project, we must stress, is very much a work in progress.